JordanRL/Fermat/docs/roster/latest/Fermat Stats/Values/Distribution/Poisson.md

     **return**

     type
-    :   Samsara\Fermat\Values\ImmutableDecimal
+    :   Samsara\Fermat\Core\Values\ImmutableDecimal

     description
     :   *No description available*

     ###### rangeRandom() Description:

     WARNING: This function is of very limited use with Poisson distributions, and may represent a SIGNIFICANT performance hit for certain values of $min, $max, $lambda, and $maxIterations

 ---